e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-• Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
-Furthermore, small elements of these devices have the potential to be problematic in medical diagnosis in case of swallowing.
+• Health risk to health from tiny fragments of magnets are risky, in case of ingestion, which becomes significant in the aspect of protecting young children.
+It's also worth noting that miniscule components of these magnets are able to be problematic in medical diagnosis when they are in the body.

 Avoid bringing neodymium magnets close to a phone or GPS.